 - Transverse Ranges: A group of mountain ranges that is named for their predominantly East-West orientation that makes them transverse to the general North-South orientation of most of California's coastal mountains (including the Peninsular Ranges and the Coast Ranges).
 The Santa Monica Mountains, the San Gabriel Mountains, and The Tehachapi Mountains (which connect to two other Transverse ranges, the San Emigdio Mountains and Sierra Pelona Mountains in the west and southwest respectively, and to the Southern Sierra Nevada range in the northeast) are some of the hill and mountain ranges in the Tansverse Ranges.

 Greater San Diego Area and Low Desert

-The Palo Verde Valley: Outside of its residents, did everyone care about this agricultural valley?
-This valley is located in the Lower Colorado River Valley on the eastern border of California, as a note.
+- The Palo Verde Valley: An agricultural valley located in the Lower Colorado River Valley on the eastern border of California.